The unvirtuous circle – and the stoppers

 Chargebacks are a bit of a pain — not to mention a bureaucratic nightmare — for everyone.
 They can turn into an unvirtuous circle.
 Your customer is unhappy.
 Your bank is unhappy.
 And when both your customer and your bank are unhappy, guess what?
 You’re likely to be unhappy too.

 One of the best ways to avoid chargebacks and disputed transactions is to prevent them from happening in the first place.
-Prevention is definitely better, simpler, cheaper and less painful than cure in the long-run.
+Prevention is definitely better, simpler, cheaper and less painful than a cure in the long run.

-Have a look at our top 10 tips for avoiding chargebacks below.
+Have a look below at our top ten tips for avoiding chargebacks.

 1. Use a recognisable name

 Not recognising the purchase on their statement is one of the most common reasons for a customer to contact their bank.
 To avoid confusion, make sure that you supply an easily recognisable business name to your bank or provider.
-They will flow this through on to the customer’s statement.
-This is especially relevant if your registered company name is different from your trading name, or the one your customers would be most familiar with.
+They will pass this on to the customer’s statement.
+This is especially relevant if your registered company name is different from your trading name or the one your customers would be most familiar with.

 2. Communicate terms and conditions clearly

-Naturally it depends on the nature of your business, but as good general practice, communicate return, refund and cancellation policies clearly to customers.
+Naturally, it depends on the nature of your business, but as a good general practice: communicate return, refund and cancellation policies clearly to customers.
 This may be at the counter if you trade from a store, on your website or in the small print on order forms or receipts.
-If you trade face-to-face, you can also let your customers know verbally.
-Not only is this good customer service, it also helps to manage expectations and prevent possible chargebacks later.
+If you trade face to face, you can also let your customers know verbally.
+Not only is this good customer service – it also helps to manage expectations and prevent possible chargebacks later.

 3. Provide contact details

 Make it easy for customers to resolve any payment queries with you directly in the first instance.
 Providing your contact details (e.g. telephone number or email address) may help prevent a query escalating into a chargeback.